 Overhead, a couple of sea eagles soar above the hills.

 Although I’d read reports of various engravings, including two warrier-like figures and a whale (Dreamtime on Christmas Tree Hill) around here, I only manage to identify one engraving – and I can’t make out what it is.
+(I later discover it’s a seal or dugong, when I go back to get some better photos of this Aboriginal engraving site.)

 I wander around the huge rock site for a while… but don’t manage to spot any other engravings.
 I’ll come back when the light is a bit better – but even with only one engraving, this is a great spot.